sijnstra/agon-docs/docs/programming.md

 Most of the languages available allow you to code in traditional 16bit or 24bit _ADL mode_, where the full amount of memory is available, not limited to 64k.

 In order to help speed up development, there is also an emulator so your can program and test _most_ code quickly on your PC, before transferring to the Agon.

+It doesn't matter which model you own from the Agon platform range of computers, inside they are all the same and can run exactly the same software.
+The only thing which might make your software be less compatible is if you utilise features from the latest OS builds where another user may not have updated their system.
+If you intend on sharing your programs, make sure you specifiy the minimum system of MOS/VDP required.

+There are several getting started guides on the internet, as well as videos, such as those from [AgonBits] (https://www.youtube.com/@AgonBits)